LucasHoffSchmidt/Pandas_World_Population_Exploratory_Data_Analysis/README.md

 # Python Pandas World Population Exploratory Data Analysis
-In this project we analysed patterns in world population data for the last 50 years using Jupyter Notebook.
+In this project we used python in Jupyter Notebook to analyse patterns in world population data.

 ## Tools and technologies
 - **Jupyter Notebook**